 We are working with leading stakeholders to establish a ground-breaking certification framework for autonomous cars, through two Innovate UK grant-funded projects.
-These projects will deliver a comprehensive simulation platform and certification framework to test an autonomous car’s behaviour and build public trust that these cars are safe on the roads.
+These projects will deliver a comprehensive simulation platform and certification framework to test an autonomous car’s behaviour and build public trust in the safety of these vehicles on public roads.
 Working with stakeholders from across the automotive industry, insurance, and government, will ensure that this framework meets the complex needs of all end users.

-Our team started with building software for telepresence robots that learn socially responsive behaviour, and as a result were able to naturally fit into social environments, bringing care home patients closer to their loved ones or care-givers, even if they are physically separated.
+We started with building software for telepresence robots in care homes to help them learn socially responsive behaviour, so they could more naturally fit into social environments, bringing patients closer to their loved ones or care-givers, even if they were physically separated.

 Telepresence robots are just one kind of “collaborative” robot.
 They all share a need to learn how humans behave, either to replicate that behaviour or to interact with humans effectively and safely.
 Our technology enables this learning.